-If you conclude that the seminar is not needed, don't plan one!
-Offering a seminar which is not needed is not good for your agency's image, so do your homework!

-- 2. If the training is needed, try to obtain the support of local chiefs of police and key medical and EMT staff in your community.
-Include the signatures of all agency heads and yours on a cover letter to be mailed with seminar registration brochures. - 3.
-Arrange accreditation of the program through the Continuing Education Program of a local university or other accrediting agency that oversees medical professionals.
+- 1. Contact your training officer and ask (1) if a structured training in death notification is currently being taught; and, if so, (2) is the course adequate?
+Planning a seminar which is not needed is not good for your agency's image, so do your homework! - 2.
+If the training is needed, try to obtain the support of Chiefs of Police, Sheriff, Highway Patrol and others (at the state level if it will be a state-wide training event).
+Include the signatures of all agency heads and yours on a cover letter to be mailed with seminar flyers to each law enforcement entity. - 3.
+Arrange accreditation of the program through the Academy and/or Continuing Education Program of a local university.
 This will greatly enhance attendance.
 If you cannot get the seminar accredited, it may not be worthwhile to offer the training. - 4.
 Arrange for two or three victims to share their personal experiences of being notified of the death of their loved one.
 It is best if at least one felt it had been done poorly and at least one felt it had been done appropriately.
-Be sure the panel is diversified in terms of race, gender and relationship to the person who was killed.
+Be sure the panel is diversified in terms of race, gender, and relationship to the person killed.
 The Victim Impact Panel is a very important part of the seminar. - 5.
-Invite someone respected from the medical profession to give introductory remarks at the beginning of the seminar. - 6.
-The seminar may be conducted from two hours, perhaps as an in-service opportunity, to about four hours.
-Medical professionals have limited time for continuing education, so the shorter the better.
-Serving lunch after a morning seminar or before an afternoon seminar is recommended because it gives attendees the opportunity to discuss the topic informally and also helps get them there.
-If the seminar is offered in the morning, serve coffee and rolls, even if you choose not to serve lunch. - 7.
+Invite someone respected from law enforcement, prosecution or the judiciary, to give introductory remarks at the beginning of the seminar. - 6.
+The seminar can be conducted from a minimum of three hours to a maximum of six hours.
+Serving lunch is recommended following morning training even if the training is three hours.
+Lunch time gives attendees the opportunity to discuss the seminar informally.
+If the seminar begins in the morning, it is nice to offer coffee and rolls. - 7.
 Make basic plans for the seminar at least three months before the event.
 Mail the letters and flyers out at least one month before the event.
 One week before the event, call each group which has not yet registered to remind them of the seminar.
-If participants register by mail, be sure to send a confirmation card or letter.

-- 8. Work with co-sponsoring agencies' public relations departments to send out news releases and media alerts if you wish media coverage.
-Some professional groups do not want the media at their seminars, but the media usually is intrigued by the topic and can give your organization some credibility.
+If participants register by mail, be sure to send a confirmation card or letter. - 8.
+Work with co-sponsoring agencies' public relations departments to send out news releases and media alerts if you wish media coverage.
+The media usually is intrigued by the topic and can give your organization some credibility.
 If media covers the event, they will probably want to interview the victims who speak on the victim panel.
 Be sure that the victims are willing before allowing this.
-Because of the devastating nature of a death notification, some victims have difficulty talking about it, especially with the media. - 9.
-The training curriculum is flexible and can be altered to fit the needs of any audience. - 10.
+Because of the devastating nature of a death notification, some victims have difficulty talking about it, especially with the media.

+- 9. The training agenda is flexible and can be adapted to fit the needs of any audience. - 10.
 Develop an evaluation sheet or use the sample form in this publication.